fangyulim/BTS_Flight_Forecast/docs/Pseudocode.md

 ```
 Fitting and evaluating model

-Note: Component 4 will only include best performing model
+Note: Final component will only include best performing model

 ```python
 for current_model in list_of_models_being_considered: